-Career and Technical Education programs provide secondary students with the opportunity to learn academic, technical, and work place skills.
+Career and Technical Education programs provide secondary students with the opportunity to learn academic, technical, and workplace skills.
 All of the Career & Technical Education programs are part of a Career Pathway that leads to articulated college credit and the opportunity to earn an industry certification.
-Career Pathways is a partnership between the School Board of Levy County and the College of Central Florida and Santa Fe College designed to provide, at no cost to the student, the opportunity to get a head start on preparing for college and career success.
+Career Pathways is a partnership between the School Board of Levy County and local colleges who offer A.S. degrees that correlate to Levy County CTE Pathways designed to provide, at no cost to the student, the opportunity to get a head start on preparing for college and career success.
 Students taking a specified sequence of high school Career and Technical Education courses with an A average, and an overall B average for all courses, are eligible to take a college level assessment test.
-If the student passes the assessment and enrolls in the College of Central Florida or Santa Fe they may earn college credit towards the applicable S.A.
-Degree Program.
-Industry Certifications are available to Program completers, at no cost to the student.
+If the student passes the assessment and enrolls in the partnered college, they may earn college credit towards the applicable A.S. degree program.
+Industry Certifications are available to program completers, at no cost to the student.